dromara/fast-request/docs/en/guide/faq.md

 > Keywords meaning
 > <Badge text="S: Skill" color="#087CFA" /> <Badge text="Q: Question" color="#FE2857" /> <Badge text="A: Answer" color="#21D789" />
+> ---
+> We will constantly update the problems encountered by developers and the corresponding solutions.

 [[toc]]